pyth-network/governance/docs/constitution/pyth-dao-constitution.md

   - Operational PIPs delegated to the Pythian Council involve:
         - the upgrade of the oracle program
         - the upgrade of the verification program for each of the blockchains where Pyth data is accessible
-        - the setting of data request fees per blockchain
+        - the setting of data request fees per blockchain, as well as other protocol or network fees
         - the management of PGAS allocation and delegation to validators
   - Operational PIPs delegated to the Price Feed Council involve:
         - the management of the list of price feeds available through Pyth